teledirigido/wp-barcelonatemplate/README.md

 #### `/global`

-`functions.styl`: Default mixins and functions.
+`functions.scss`: Default mixins and functions.
 `gaps.scss`: Padding and Margin gaps.
 `grid.scss`: Grid and flex styles.
 `mediaqueries.scss`: Your mediaqueries, variables are aread from `scripts/mediaQueries.js`